luwangg/nixtalk/slides/slides.md

 # Downsides
 * Steep learning curve.
 Thinking functionally is something to get used to
-* You _Can not_ do dirty hacks.
+* You _can not_ do dirty hacks.
 You can't go monkeypatch some python package in `/usr/lib/python`, or update `/etc/hosts` manually
-* Install can get large, as multiple people have multiple versions of packages
+* Unforgiving, enforces discipline
+* Closure can get large, all dependencies included, nothing is used from host system other than POSIX `sh`.
 * Documentation is ... not always great.
 "Read the source code" is a common philosophy among Nix'ers
-* Hardcoded paths and functionality in GRC, UHD, etc requires some manipulation and patching.
+* Hardcoded paths and functionality in GRC, UHD, etc requires some manipulation and patching. *Potential for improvement, PRs on the way*.

 # Recap